Ushakani/Ushakani/README.md

 Minecraft Server Info: (Bedrock: Console, Mobile, Windows 10, ect),

-Share URL: add.aternos.org/Ushakani
-Address: Ushakani.aternos.me
-Port: 32005
+Share URL: add.aternos.org/Ushakani (If this does not work you may need to annually add the server.
+Address and port is shown below.

+(Address: Ushakani.aternos.me) (Port: 32005)